seancorfield/dot-clojure/README.md

 * `:check` -- pulls in [Athos' Check](https://github.com/athos/clj-check) project to compile all your namespaces to check for syntax errors and reflection warnings like `lein check`
 * `:expect` -- pulls in the latest stable release of [expectations/clojure-test](https://github.com/clojure-expectations/clojure-test) -- the `clojure.test`-compatible version of Expectations
 * `:bench` -- pulls in the latest stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code
-* `:outdated` -- pulls in and runs the latest stable release of [antq](https://github.com/antq/antq) and reports on outdated dependencies
-* `:nvd` -- pulls in the latest stable release of [NVD for Clojure](https://github.com/rm-hull/nvd-clojure) for checking CVE vulnerabilities

 There are aliases to pull in and start various REPL-related tools:
 * `:dev/repl` -- depending on what is on your classpath, start Rebel Readline, with a Socket REPL (on "port 0" which will dynamically select an available port and print it out), but `SOCKET_REPL_PORT` env var overrides, saves port to `.socket-repl-port` file for next time);